Introduction

 Generic SQL database connection

-Here database connection is made using general connection class cooperating with each ADO.NET provider of the database connection.
+Here database connection is made using a general connection class cooperating with each ADO.NET provider of the database connection.

 Energy.Source.Connection<MySql.Data.MySqlClient.MySqlConnection> db